gromacstutorials/.github/profile/README.md

 The main website can be accessed [from this page](https://gromacstutorials.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).

+The tutorials are compatible with the 2024.2 release of GROMACS.

 <p float="left">
     <a href="https://gromacstutorials.github.io/sphinx/build/html/tutorials/level1/bulk-solution.html">
         <img src="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials.github.io/2024.2/docs/avatars/level1/bulk-solution/bulk-solution-gromacs.png" width="32%" />